Yaszh/library_dbms/README.md

 - Tracking book lending and reservations
 - Updating lending records after book return

-For detailed information on how to use these queries, refer to the [Approach Document](approach.docx).
+For detailed information on how to use these queries, refer to the [Approach Document](approach.docx) and click on view raw to get the exact document file in proper format.

 ## Usage